Spend Your Golden Years on Lake Anna

 With the money you save, you can decide which Lake Anna community is right for you.
 Those who decide to move to Lake Anna when they retire have their choice of living in a number of settings.
 Would you like to spend your days by the water or in a more secluded, wooded area?
 Homes in Lake Anna range from cozy cottages and family homes to waterfront adobes.

 Spotsylvania, Louisa and Orange all border Lake Anna and are fantastic places to retire to.
 The three counties range from rural to suburban with a majority of the residents owning their own homes.
 The mediam home value is slightly above the national average, between $229,200-$287,700, but is lower than neighboring counties and larger cities.
 Property taxes on homes in the Lake Anna area are well below the state and national average.

 Retiring to Lake Anna also offers the opportunity to start completely fresh and build your own dream home.

 The average climate near Lake Anna is similar to the rest of the mid-Atlantic.
 Snow isn’t uncommon near Lake Anna, as it usually snows about once or twice per month during winter.
 The weather begins to warm up as early as April, when temperatures can reach about 71°F. Temperatures increase throughout the spring and summer months and reach an average high of 90°F in July.
 Fall ushers in changing leaves and balmy weather, with an average temperature of 70°F.

 With over 200 miles of shoreline and even more to do on land, your life doesn’t have to stop just because you’re retiring.

-Anglers can spend their days fishing for Lake Anna’s local catch, including striped bass, catfish, perch, crappie and more.
+Anglers can spend their days fishing for Lake Anna’s local catch, like striped bass, catfish, perch, crappie and more.
 Once you master your line, enter one of the local or regional fishing competitions that take place in Lake Anna year-round.

-Slow things down and spend your golden years in a scenic, waterside community surrounding Lake Anna.
+Slow things down and spend your golden years in a scenic waterside community surrounding Lake Anna.